 Preprints (on bioRxiv, currently undergoing peer review)

-The N-terminal and central domains of CoV-2 nsp1 play key functional roles in suppression of cellular gene expression and preservation of viral gene expression
+The N-terminal domain of CoV-2 nsp1 plays key functional roles in suppression of cellular gene expression and preservation of viral gene expression

 Aaron S. Mendez*, Michael Ly*, Angélica M. González-Sánchez, Ella Hartenian, Nicholas T. Ingolia, Jamie H. Cate, Britt A. Glaunsinger (*equal contribution)